analogsenses/source/source/photostories/paris_2016/day_4/index.markdown

 	</figure>
 </section>

 As soon as we left the Sacré-Cœur it started raining again, so I had to be careful while taking some of these shots.
-Thankfully, the [Sony α7 II](http://www.amazon.com/dp/B00PX8CHO6/?tag=analogsens-20) is weather-sealed, as are all my lenses,[^DayFour1] so I wasn't too concerned about the equipment.
+Thankfully, the [Sony α7 II](http://www.amazon.com/dp/B00PX8CHO6/?tag=analogsens-20) is weather-sealed, as are all my lenses,[^DayFour1] so I wasn’t too concerned about the equipment.

-[^DayFour1]: Except for the rented [Canon EF 35mm f/1.4 L](http://www.amazon.com/dp/B00009R6WY/?tag=analogsens-20) lens, which I didn't use at all that day.
+[^DayFour1]: Except for the rented [Canon EF 35mm f/1.4 L](http://www.amazon.com/dp/B00009R6WY/?tag=analogsens-20) lens, which I didn’t use at all that day.

 Still, after three days of poor weather we had certainly had enough of it, so we quickly walked back to the Metro and returned to the hotel to pick up our luggage.